 The assignment of municipal vehicles during work time is based upon job descriptions.
 Appointing authorities who have municipal vehicles available for this purpose may assign such vehicles in a manner consistent with departmental workload and employee function.
-The Town Administrator shall inform the Select Board of his/her vehicle assignment, which shall be approved by the Select Board.
+The Town Administrator shall inform the Board of Selectmen of his/her vehicle assignment, which shall be approved by the Board of Selectmen.
 The assignment of vehicles may be rescinded at any time by the Town Administrator or appointing authority department manager.